libremente/libremente.github.io/_posts/2016-09-01-intro-booc.md

 What is a *MOOC*?

-MOOC stands for Massive Open Online Courseware, one of the latest trends in the world of eLearning.
+MOOC stands for Massive Open Online Courses, one of the latest trends in the world of eLearning.
 What does that mean?
 Basically the following: